Using the “self” pronouns correctly can be tough! Those are the ones that end in “self” or “selves.”

 Self pronouns may only be used when they refer back to a previously mentioned noun, the subject of a sentence or clause, who MUST be the same person.
 It’s like looking in a mirror: The pronoun has to reflect the image of the original subject.

-These pronouns are called reflexive pronouns when they’re used this way; they’re also called intensive or emphatic pronouns with a slightly different usage (see examples way down below), but they still follow the basic rule.
+These pronouns are called reflexive pronouns, when used this way; they’re also called intensive or emphatic pronouns with a slightly different usage (see examples way down below), but they still follow the basic rule.

 Used as a reflexive pronoun:

 YES: I sang to myself while I was cooking.
 (I and myself are the same person.)

 NO: John sang to myself while we were cooking.
 (John and myself are NOT the same person.)